 This destination just calls the user extension.
-The exit can be connected to other blocks for further processing section 13.4 for further informations
+The exit can be connected to other blocks for further processing.

 Hunt the user by calling the numbers defined in the selected list.
 The hunt list can be selected between user defined hunt lists by double-cliking on the block.
-See
+See section 13.4 on the facing page for further information.